Macrometacorp/tutorial-cloudflare-bookstore/README.md

 ```
 BOOK_IMAGES - KV which has all the book's images
 ```
-# 3. Workers - Backend talking with C8
+# 3. Workers - Backend talking with GDN

 # Installing workers CLI